Azure/azure-powershell/src/PrivateDns/PrivateDns/help/Update-AzPrivateDnsVirtualNetworkLink.md

 ### -ResourceGroupName
 Specifies the name of the resource group that contains the link to remove.
 You must also specify the *ZoneName* and *Name* parameter.
-Alternatively, you can specify the virtual network link using a **PSPrivateDnsLink** object, passed via either the pipeline or the *Link* parameter.
+Alternatively, you can specify the virtual network link using a **PSPrivateDnsVirtualNetworkLink** object, passed via either the pipeline or the *Link* parameter.

 ```yaml
 Type: System.String